Clinical Microbiology Short Essay Question And Answers

 • Congenital lesions:

-• Besides primary infections, herpes viruses may present as latent infection, reactivation and re- crude scene.
+• Besides primary infections, herpes viruses may present as a latent infection, reactivation and recurrence.

 DNA Viruses Herpes Simplex Virus Laboratory Diagnosis